+What is this photograph called?
 Three Boys, Dublin

+What is the subject of the photograph?
 Three boys cross a bridge in Dublin during a busy day in the city centre.

 The photographer used a small, light 35mm camera with 36 shots of black and white film on each roll.
 This allowed him to work quickly and take a series of photographs of a scene that could be edited later on.
 Each roll was developed in a darkroom and the negatives used to make enlargements.